 General Foods introduced its Maxwell House instant coffee to the British market in 1954.

-Sir Robert Bird retired as chairman of Alfred Bird & Sons in 1956, and was the last member of the family to be connected with the firm.
+Sir Robert Bird retired as chairman of Alfred Bird & Sons in 1956, and was the last member of the Bird family to be connected with the business.
+He died in 1960, and left an estate valued at £360,103.

-Monkhouse & Glasscock, custard powder manufacturers, was acquired in 1958.
+Monkhouse & Glasscock, a rival manufacturer of custard powder, was acquired in 1958.

-Expanding production saw the Birmingham factory become increasingly cramped.
-General Foods relocated Bird’s production to a new factory in Banbury, Oxfordshire in 1966.
+Expanding production saw the Digbeth factory become increasingly cramped.
+General Foods relocated Bird’s production to a new factory in Banbury, Oxfordshire from 1966.
 Situated across 42 acres and built at a cost of £6 million, it employed 1,300 people.
 It was one of the most modern food factories in Europe.

 Bird’s managed to persuade 72 percent of its permanent male employees to relocate to Banbury.
 Cash grants were offered to negate relocation costs for workers.
 Workers generally found the standard of living to be higher in the new location.

-Alfred Bird & Sons was formally renamed to General Foods Ltd in 1967.
-By this time Maxwell House was the firm’s largest brand, with a 30 percent share of the British instant coffee market.
+Alfred Bird & Sons was formally renamed to General Foods from 1967.
+By this time Maxwell House was the largest brand for the business, with a 30 percent share of the British instant coffee market.

 General Foods had annual UK grocery sales of £24 million by 1969, and its brands included Bird’s custard, Angel Delight, Maxwell House coffee and Grape Nuts cereal.